 Another thing to think about in an emergency grid down scenario is that it is very likely your regular garbage pick-up won’t be happening.
 You will want to make sure you have plenty of very sturdy trash bags to keep pest out of your waste.
 You also might be producing more waste if you are using paper or plastic products to avoid doing dishes.

 Also, your toilets will stop flushing when your water stops running.
 You should be able to force flush them by pouring water down them yourself for awhile, but eventually you might not be able to do that.
 Be prepared with plastic bags and wipes to take care of #2’s if it gets to that point.
-You can either use the plastic bags right on your regular toilet, or you can get a camping toilet like this one.
+You can either use the plastic bags right on your regular toilet, or you can get a camping toilet lid to add to a 5 gallon bucket.

 #6 Backup Power and Communication